 While practicing different forms of relaxation, skills like progressive muscle relaxation, diaphragmatic breathing or receiving massage therapy are effective in helping you to reduce your stress; new research suggests that cultivating and practicing Loving Kindness Meditation (LKM) provides you distinct benefits that go beyond managing your stress.

 Researchers at Emory University have found that LKM may improve your physical and emotional responses to stress.
-Consistently practicing LKM every day for as little as 10 minutes helps you to reduce feeling of stress and depression, reduces physiological inflammation, illness, and chronic pain as well as enhances your empathy and feelings of social connection to others, self-acceptance, and physical resilience and well-being (i.e., increases the vagal tone and changes the neural circuitry of the insula and temporal parietal junction in the brain).1, 2,3,4
+Consistently practicing LKM every day for as little as 10 minutes helps you to reduce feeling of stress and depression, reduces physiological inflammation, illness, and chronic pain as well as enhances your empathy and feelings of social connection to others, self-acceptance, and physical resilience and well-being (i.e., increases your vagal tone and changes the neural circuitry of your insula and temporal parietal junction in your brain).1, 2,3,4

 Having a LKM practice is simple and easy.
 To practice, visualize and generate positive, loving feelings towards yourself and others by gently repeating the following phrases: